 Want to give glamping a try?
-This is why you should book a glamping experience at El Capitan Canyon in Goleta, California.
+We reserved a glamping experience at El Capitan Canyon in Goleta, California and you should too.

 A couple of days ago I shared a recap of the fun Epic Play Date we were invited to attend at Dos Pueblos Ranch in Goleta, California.
 As I mentioned, we decided to take the kids camping for the weekend.

 I made a last-minute booking at El Capitan Canyon which was only a 7-minute drive to Dos Pueblos Ranch.
 El Capitan Canyon has a variety of accommodations available including safari tents, yurts, and cabins.
 I decided I wanted to give the kids a ‘camping’ experience, or should I say ‘glamping’ experience, so I reserved a Safari Tent.

 At El Capitan Canyon there is a market, hiking trails, complimentary beach cruiser bikes, a playground, and a pool.
 There are also numerous other activities such as a summer concert series, yoga, story-telling, and massages.